dillahmwangi/Recipe_web/my_recipes/README.md

-A simple website that contains several recipes
+A simple food recipes website using html and css styling. practice on links and images, hovers and using cards in html and css.